-13. Permanently Disable Alarm / Discharge Battery
+15. Permanently Disable Alarm / Discharge Battery

-A WARNING: FAILURE TO DISCHARGE ALARM BATTERY AS INSTRUCTED PRIOR TO DISPOSAL MAY CREATE POTENTIAL FOR LITHIUM BATTERY RELATED FIRE OR HAZARD.
+▲ WARNING: FAILURE TO DISCHARGE ALARM BATTERY AS INSTRUCTED PRIOR TO DISPOSAL MAY CREATE POTENTIAL FOR LITHIUM BATTERY RELATED FIRE OR HAZARD.

-A WARNING: DISCHARGING THE ALARM BATTERY IS PERMANENT
+A WARNING: DISCHARGING THE ALARM BATTERY IS PERMANENT.

-- Once the alarm battery has been discharged, it cannot be reactivated! - Once discharged, the alarm will NO LONGER DETECT SMOKE OR CO. - Once the alarm battery is discharged, the battery is depleted and the alarm will no longer function. - Once the alarm battery has been discharged, the alarm cannot be mounted onto the mounting plate or reactivated.
+- Once the alarm battery has been discharged, it cannot be reactivated! - Once discharged, the alarm will NO LONGER DETECT SMOKE OR CO OR INDOOR AIR QUALITY. - Once the alarm battery is discharged, the battery is depleted and the alarm will no longer function. - Once the alarm battery has been discharged, the alarm cannot be mounted onto the mounting bracket or reactivated.